FameHouseWorld.com

 Building Style & Structure

-The Mamata Banerjee house name is not branded with any fancy moniker locals surely name it “Didi’s residence” (Didi which means “elder sister” in Bengali, her famous nickname).
-The structure itself embodies traditional Bengali middle-magnificence architecture:
+The Mamata Banerjee house carries no fancy name locals simply call it “Didi’s house” (Didi meaning “elder sister” in Bengali, her widely-used nickname).
+The structure itself embodies traditional Bengali middle-class architecture:

 Security & Access